thiago-nasciutti/01.1-run-buddy/README.md

 ## Description

 Landing Page for Run Buddy to attract more sign-ups.
-Run Buddy is a company tach matches runners with personal trainers.
+Run Buddy is a company matches runners with personal trainers.

 ## Visuals